 Some of my fantasy self-projects have been sitting around for years.
 A few years ago I got into making beaded bracelets, but to be brutally honest I haven’t made any jewelry in years.

 I was also into scrapbooking, but I quickly realized it gave me anxiety.
 Now is the time to realize these items are never going to be used and finally do some decluttering.

 What are some of your fantasy self items?
 This could be clothes that you think you should wear and don’t or maybe a journal you are never going to write in.

 Give yourself a break and get rid of anything that you are never going to use.

 I never think of deleting digital photos because they don’t really take up physical space.
 The thing we seem to forget is they do take up space on our computers.

-Photos and video can slow your computer down.
-I also keep back up drives of my photos and videos and that is a physical thing that only has so much space.
+Photos and videos can slow your computer down.
+I also keep backup drives of my photos and videos and that is a physical thing that only has so much space.

 If you don’t feel like dealing with past photos then just worry about the photos you currently have on your phone and camera.
 One tip I have is before you dump all of your phone photos onto your computer go through and delete all the terrible ones.

 Just start now deleting any photos that aren’t needed.
 Your future self will be happy you started now.